orbitdb/field-manual/05_Customizing_OrbitDB/01_Definitions.md

 ## The Index
 But a store doesn't actually
-store the current state of the database, because this is done in the `Index`.
+store the current state of the database in the RAM, because this is done in the `Index`.

 The index parses the log of operations